Taking you and your dog to new heights!About Stacy Barnett & Scentsabilities

-Judd himself is by nature a timid, soft dog and Stacy has been able to transform him into a highly competitive Summit Level dog.
-Stacy and Judd have garnered many High in Trials in both the US and Canada.
-Together they compete in NACSW, AKC, and SDDA (Canada).
+Judd himself was by nature a timid, soft dog and Stacy was able to transform him into a highly competitive Summit Level dog.
+Stacy and Judd garnered many High in Trials in both the US and Canada.
+Together they competed in NACSW, AKC, and SDDA (Canada).

 Stacy and Judd competed at the NACSW Summit Division Level where they were ranked among the top teams in the country, achieving 3 Summit Titles in only 4 trials!
 Stacy and Judd competed successfully with placements at the 2017 NACSW National Invitational.
-Judd has since been retired for health reasons.
+Judd passed away on Nov 3, 2019 from complications due to cancer.